vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-limits.md

 * The current response's RTT is compared to this moving average:

-  * If less than or equal to the average, the concurrency will be incremented by one (additive increase) up to a maximum of the in flight limit.
+  * If less than or equal to the average, the concurrency will be incremented by one (additive increase) once per RTT, up to a maximum of the in flight limit.

-  * If greater than the average, or the result was a failure of any kind, the concurrency will be reduced by a factor of one half (multiplicative decrease) down to a minimum of one.
+  * If greater than the average, or the result was a failure of any kind, the concurrency will be reduced by a factor of one half (multiplicative decrease) once per RTT, down to a minimum of one.

 ## Prior Art